A low-stakes op that just runs

 • Team chat channels (decisions, blockers, key threads)

-• Do not invent activity or attribute work to teammates without source evidence.
+• Never invent activity or attribute work to teammates without source evidence.

-• Do not hide blockers or negative status; surface them factually.
+• Never hide blockers or negative status; surface them factually.

-• Do not promise delivery dates the team has not committed to.
+• Never promise delivery dates the team has not committed to.

-Pick the digest your team already posts, map the source tools, and keep human approval on anything before it lands in a channel.
+Pick the digest your team already posts, map the source tools, and set the shape once — then let Sprawl gather, draft, and post it on schedule.